-That Cabinet:-
+That Cabinet: -

-- 2.1 Notes the current outstanding debt position as at 30th November 2019 and the position of debts written off to 30th November 2019 as set out in Appendices A & B. - 2.2 Approves the write offs greater than £25,000, as detailed in Appendix B.
+- 2.1 Notes the current outstanding debt position on 30th September 2022 and the position of debts written off to 30th September 2022 as set out in Appendices A & B. - 2.2 Approve the five write offs for debts that exceed £25,000, as shown in Appendix B. - 2.3 Notes the positive achievement in securing payment for historical rent and service charge debts inherited by the Council following the acquisition of the Victoria Centre in December 2020.
+(Paragraph 4.9)